 On July 29, 2019, the Company adopted a restricted share plan (the "Restricted Share Plan").
 The Company may grant common shares to eligible employees, officers, directors and consultants with performance conditions to be determined by the Company' board of directors (a "Restricted Share").
 No cash consideration is received for Restricted Shares.
-Performance conditions are placed on the Restricted Shares as determined by the Board.
-If employees fail to meet the conditions, the Restricted Shares are subsequently cancelled and returned to the Company's treasury.
+Performance restrictions are placed on the Restricted Shares as determined by the Board.
+If employees fail to meet the restrictions, the Restricted Shares are subsequently cancelled and returned to the

+Company's treasury.
 The Restricted Share Plan permits the issuance of restricted shares, which, together with the Stock Option Plan, may not exceed 10% of the Company' issued common shares as at the date of grant.

 On July 29, 2019, the Company granted 2,400,000 Restricted Shares, and on September 17, 2019, the Company granted 950,000 Restricted Shares.
 Both grants were to certain employees and directors at a value of \$0.35 per Restricted Share.
-The performance condition set by the Board was a two-year employment period from the date of grant.
-During the year ended December 31, 2020, 675,000 Restricted Shares were forfeited and the shares were cancelled.
+The performance restricted set by the Board was a two-year employment period from the date of grant.
+On April 3, 2020, 450,000 Restricted Shares were forfeited and the shares were cancelled.